Unveiling the Mechanisms of Multi-Hop Reasoning in Transformers via Identity Bridge: Related Work

-\begin{enumerate}[leftmargin = *] \item Reversal Curse.
-The reversal curse \cite{berglund2024the, qi2023investigation} refers to the phenomenon that an auto-regressive LLM that learns ``A to B'' during training fails to generalize to the reverse direction ``B to A''.
-A number of studies have sought to overcome the reversal curse through different strategies, such as extending causal attention to a bidirectional form \cite{lv2023we}, incorporating reversed training samples \cite{golovneva2024reverse}, applying permutations to semantic units \cite{guo2024mitigating}, or augmenting datasets with reverse-logic instances \cite{luo2024chain}.
-Theoretically, the literature \cite{zhu2024towards} explains the cause of the formation of the reversal curse from a dynamic perspective. \item Two-Hop Curse. \cite{allen-zhu2025physics_3_2} studies a phenomenon in which transformers face difficulty in manipulating already learned knowledge. \cite{press2022measuring} constructs a two-hop reasoning task on a knowledge graph, demonstrating that transformers can generalize to in-distribution data through long-term training, a phenomenon known as grokking.
-However, out-of-distribution data cannot be generalized. \cite{2025How} further investigated this phenomenon, demonstrating that in-distribution generalization stems from the presence of bridge entities in the two-hop task in the training set, thereby inducing alignment.
-However, these works did not propose methods to alleviate the generalization difficulties of OOD. \end{enumerate}
+\citet{allen-zhu2025physics_3_2} studies a phenomenon in which transformers face difficulty in manipulating already learned knowledge. \citet{press2022measuring} constructs a two-hop reasoning task on a knowledge graph, demonstrating that transformers can generalize to in-distribution data through long-term training, a phenomenon known as grokking.
+However, out-of-distribution data cannot be generalized. \citet{2025How} further investigated this phenomenon, demonstrating that in-distribution generalization stems from the presence of bridge entities in the two-hop task in the training set, thereby inducing alignment.
+However, these works did not propose methods to alleviate the generalization difficulties of OOD.

-\textbf{Compositionality gap in LLMs} A large body of work has studied the evidence underlying reasoning in LLMs. \cite{press2022measuring, xu2024do} observed a significant gap between the accuracy of single-hop and double-hop tasks in large models, and this gap does not decrease as the model size increases. \cite{2024Do} found limited evidence for implicit reasoning in large models by eliminating shortcuts, and \cite{2024DoReallyThinkStep} found a similar phenomenon in fine-tuning. \cite{DBLP:journals/corr/abs-2301-11293} also found that the model is more able to utilize popular knowledge rather than lesser-known knowledge during fine-tuning, which affects the model's reasoning performance.
-These works have demonstrated that it is possible for models to exploit shortcuts instead of golden inference.
-In order to analyze the possible reasons, \cite{biran-etal-2024-hopping} analyzes the intermediate states in the transformer through circuit analysis and points out that one possible reason is that the first-hop task is completed too late, making the model unable to utilize the first-hop information.
+\paragraph{Compositionality gap in LLMs} A growing literature documents a robust compositionality gap in LLMs on multi-hop tasks. \citet{press2022measuring, xu2024do} report a substantial accuracy drop from single-hop to two-hop queries, which does not vanish with increased model scale. \citet{2024Do} found limited evidence for implicit reasoning in large models by eliminating shortcuts, and \citet{2024DoReallyThinkStep} found a similar phenomenon in fine-tuning. \citet{DBLP:journals/corr/abs-2301-11293} also found that the model is more able to utilize popular knowledge rather than lesser-known knowledge during fine-tuning, which affects the model's reasoning performance.
+These works have demonstrated that it is possible for models to exploit shortcuts instead of genuine inference.
+To mechanistically explain these failures, \citet{hoptwolate} analyze intermediate transformer states via circuit methods and suggest that first-hop information may be formed too late to be utilized for composition.
+In contrast, \citet{liu2026layer} challenge hop-aligned circuit explanations by uncovering layer-order inversion, where answer information can become decodable earlier than the bridge entity.